Radio relics

-Radio Relics are diffuse synchrotron radio sources found in the peripheral regions of galaxy clusters.
+Radio relics are diffuse synchrotron radio sources found in the peripheral regions of galaxy clusters.
 As in the case of radio halos, they do not have any obvious galaxy counterpart, but their shapes are much more elongated and irregular compared to those of radio halos.
 Their energy distribution is steep (much more energy at low radio frequency than at high radio frequency), with hints of a distribution of different ages for the emitting electrons across the whole dimension of the emitting region.

-Radio relics can be divided into two main groups: Cluster radio shocks or radio gischt are large elongated, often Mpc-sized, radio sources located in the periphery of merging clusters.
+Radio relics can be divided into two main groups: cluster radio shocks or radio gischt are large elongated, often Mpc-sized, radio sources located in the periphery of merging clusters.
 They probably trace shock fronts in which particles are accelerated via the diffusive shock acceleration mechanism.
-Among them are double-relics with the two relics located on both sides of a cluster center.
-Their integrated radio spectrum usually follows a single power-law.
+Among them are double-relics with the two relics located on both sides of a cluster centre.
+Their integrated radio spectrum usually follows a single power law.
 Radio phoenices are related to radio-loud active galactic nuclei (AGN).
-Fossil radio plasma from a previous episode of AGN activity is thought to be compressed by a merger shock wave which boosts, both, the magnetic field inside the plasma as well as the momenta of the relativistic particles.
+Fossil radio plasma from a previous episode of AGN activity is thought to be compressed by a merger shock wave which boosts both the magnetic field inside the plasma as well as the momenta of the relativistic particles.
 As a result, the radio plasma brightens in synchrotron emission.
 In contrast to the radio gischt, the phoenices have a steep curved spectrum indicating an old population of electrons.